scarf-sh/qa-eng-take-home/README.md

     Writing End-to-End Tests is **optional**.
 However, it is _a bonus_ to your submission.

     * Set up a basic end-to-end test environment in the project.
+Suggestions include but are not limited;
+        * TestCafe
+        * Playwright
+        * Cypress
+        * Codecept
+        * Any other E2E library of your choice
     * If you opt to write end-to-end tests.
 Here are a couple of suggested test cases to start with;
         * A test to verify that a user can add a task.
         * A test to verify that a user can delete a task.